Isshaan-Dhar/RansomLab/README.md

 Fish_Data/: The isolated directory used for all simulation activities.

 ### How to Run
-Setup: Generate your keys by running python gen_keys.py.
+Setup: Generate your keys by running: python gen_keys.py

-Simulation: Place test files in Fish_Data/ and run python encryptor.py.
+Simulation: Place test files in Fish_Data/ and run: python encryptor.py

-Recovery: Restore the files to their original state by running python decryptor.py.
+Recovery: Restore the files to their original state by running: python decryptor.py